logicalparadox/oath/README.md

 ## Help, resources, and issues?

-* The annotated source / full API documentation is available at [alogicalparadox.com/oath](http://alogicalparadox.com/oath/).
+* The annotated source / full API documentation for versions 0.1.x is available at [alogicalparadox.com/oath](http://alogicalparadox.com/oath/).
 * If you have questions or issues, please use this projects [Github Issues](https://github.com/logicalparadox/oath/issues).

 ## Contributors